 A February 2017 report issued by the National Highway Transportation Safety Administration (NHTSA) reveals harrowing statistics on pedestrians killed in traffic accidents.
 The study compiled 2015 data.

 The study yields a surprising answer to this question: it’s not just walkers.
 It’s everyone who’s not in a car.
+That includes bicyclists of all ages, especially children, like this case where we helped a mother win what she thought was a losing battle.
 The data refers only to fatal accidents occurring on a road or highway.
 But that still leaves plenty of disturbing numbers to consider.

 The Shocking Statistics: Pedestrians Are in Deadly Peril